Biskopsgården

-Biskopsgården is a district (stadsdelsnämndsområde) in Gothenburg Municipality, Sweden.
+Biskopsgården (literally, "Bishop Manor") is a district (stadsdelsnämndsområde) in Gothenburg Municipality, in western Sweden.

 History

-Today you can find the first trace of humans by the hillsides that was once beaches in an archipelago.
+The first traces of humans can be found by the hillsides that were once beaches in an archipelago.

 The border between Sweden and Norway went through Biskopsgården from the 13th century until 1658, when Bohuslän belonged to Sweden.
 One of the old yards, Biskopsgården, was used when the Bishop came to visit.
 Its area stretched up to the mountains over the current Biskopsgården, and it is from there that it got its name.

-In ten years an area along the tram rail was built for 25,000 people.

 In the middle of the 1950s, an expansion of Biskopsgården was started.
 Around 1958, people, such as authors and professors, moved to Biskopsgården.
 After the labor migration on 1950s and 1960s, Biskopsgården acquired an immigrant character.
 The proportion of professionals was higher than average, as well as average earnings.
 During the 1980s and 1990s, Biskopsgården had changed and renewed.
 Today, Biskopsgården has improved due to reparation, as well as social and cultural investments.
 On January 1, 2011, Biskopsgården and Torslanda joined together and formed Western Hisingens district.
 In Gothenburg the number of district has been halved to ten.

 In 2005, Biskopsgården was one of the areas, together with northeastern Gothenburg, where a large share of Somalis resident in Gothenburg lived which led to the drug khat being openly sold in public spaces.

 In its December 2015 report, Police in Sweden placed the district in the most severe category of urban areas with high crime rates.